 Specification error often, but not always, causes other assumptions to fail.

-For example, sometimes non-normality of the residuals is solved by adding a missed covariate or interaction term.
+For example, sometimes you can solve non-normality of the residuals by adding a missed covariate or interaction term.

 So the first step in solving problems with other assumptions is usually not to jump to transformations or some other complicated modeling, but to reassess the predictors you’ve put into the model.